B3yondC/B3yondTime/README.md

 New screens can be developed in the Qt mockup project.
 Swiping, tapping and pushing the side button can be simulated using the mouse.

-The mockup provides GUI elements to simulate different inputs of the watch's controllers.
+The mockup provides GUI elements to generate different inputs from the watch's (mockup) controllers.
 That way, you can properly test the behavior of new screens before embedding them into the firmware.

 ![Mockup](images/b3yondtime-v0.1/mockup.jpg "Mockup")